vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/pages/cache-control-settings.md

 ---
 Cache-control headers are directives used in HTTP responses to specify caching parameters for a client.
 These headers help in improving performance and reducing server load by allowing clients to cache resources locally for a certain period and serve stale content while updating it in the background, thus minimizing the impact of network latency.
 You can find more details in the [AWS documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).

-The [Render Server](https://developers.vtex.com/docs/apps/vtex.render-server) app offer settings that allow merchants to control the cache behavior when Cache-control headers are used.
+The [Render Server](https://developers.vtex.com/docs/apps/vtex.render-server) app offers settings that allow merchants to control the cache behavior when Cache-control headers are used.

 Follow the steps below to access and edit the app's settings: